trendscenter/mint-computation-nvflare-app-boilerplate/docs/computation_publishing/Computation_Publishing_Requirements.md

     - Minimum required number of datasets not met

 - **Testing**:
+  COMPATIBILITY
-  - The computation should be tested to work in windows, linux, mac OS's with x86_64, 64 bit architectures
+  - The computation should be tested to work in windows, linux, mac OS's with x86_64, 64 bit architectures STRESS TESTING
+  - The computation should be stress tested to scale.
+  - Ex: Regressions, pre-processing should be clearly outline how much RAM is required for #datasets
+  - Limitations should be outlined

 ## 2. Documentation